ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/background.md

 layout: learningpathall
 ---

+## Overview

 In this Learning Path, you will learn how to automate your MLOps workflow using an Arm-based GitHub runner and GitHub Actions.
 You will learn how to train and test a neural network model with PyTorch.
 You will compare the model inference time for your trained model using two different PyTorch backends.
 You will then containerize your trained model and deploy the container image to DockerHub for easy deployment of your application.

-## Overview of GitHub Actions
+## GitHub Actions

 GitHub Actions is a platform that automates software development workflows, including continuous integration and continuous delivery.
 Every repository on GitHub has a tab named _Actions_.

 ![#actions-gui](images/actions-gui.png)

 From here, you can create different _workflow files_ which automates processes that run when specific events occur in your GitHub code repository.
 You use [YAML](https://yaml.org/) to define a workflow.
 You specify how a job is triggered, the running environment, and the workflow commands.
-The machine which the workflow runs in is called a _runner_.
+The machine on which the workflow runs is called a _runner_.

 ## Arm-based GitHub runners